-This document includes information on behavioral expectations and required disclosures related to the College's drug and alcohol policy as indicated for the 20/21 and 21/22 academic years.
-See Appendix A of this report for full text.
+This document includes information on behavioral expectations and required disclosures related to the College's drug and alcohol policy as indicated for the 2020-2021 and 2021-2022 academic years.
+(See Appendix A: Student Behavioral Expectations and Responsibilities Resolution Procedure)

-Code of Student Behavioral Expectations and Responsibilities (Code)
+• Code of Student Behavioral Expectations and Responsibilities (Code)

 Available at: SP 4-30a and the Dean of Students webpage.
-A link to this policy is also available via the student web portal.
-See Appendix A of this report for full text.
+The link to this policy is also available via the student web portal.

-The Dean of Students oversees drug- and alcohol-related Code violations and manages the System President's Procedure (SP 4-30a) for the adjudication of reported violations.
+Student Behavioral Expectations and Responsibilities Resolution Procedure is available on the Dean of Students webpage.
+(See Appendix A: Student Behavioral Expectations and Responsibilities Resolution Procedure) The Dean of Students oversees drug- and alcohol-related Code violations and manages the System President's Procedure (SP 4-30a) for the adjudication of reported violations.